 txt.att.net, mms.att.net

-AT&T retired both its SMS (txt.att.net) and MMS (mms.att.net) email gateways together in mid-2025.
-Messages to those domains stopped delivering on the effective date with no grace period.
-AT&T's guidance points customers toward A2P 10DLC for application-driven messaging.
+AT&T retired both its SMS (txt.att.net) and MMS (mms.att.net) email gateways together in June 2025, with no grace period.
+Its guidance points customers toward A2P 10DLC for application-driven messaging.

 vtext.com, vzwpix.com

 Verizon is the last of the Big Three to retire its email-to-SMS gateway.
-The vtext.com and vzwpix.com domains remain operational through the announced date.
-IT teams still routing alerts through these addresses have until March 31, 2027 to migrate — but the prior shutdowns at T-Mobile and AT&T mean any cross-carrier delivery is already significantly broken in practice.
+The vtext.com and vzwpix.com domains stay operational until March 31, 2027, but the prior T-Mobile and AT&T shutdowns mean cross-carrier delivery is already broken in practice.

 If your team relies on carrier email-to-SMS for production alerting, the impact falls into three buckets: